Ali Bongo

-Ali Bongo Ondimba (born Alain-Bernard Bongo; 9 February 1959) also known as Ali Ben Bongo is a Gabonese former politician and dictator who was the third president of Gabon from 2009 until he was deposed in a coup in 2023.
+Ali Bongo Ondimba (born Alain-Bernard Bongo; 9 February 1959) (Note: Earlier publications in the media prior to his presidency referred to him as Ali Ben Bongo.) is a Gabonese former politician and dictator who was the third president of Gabon from 2009 until he was deposed in a coup in 2023.
 A member of the Gabonese Democratic Party, Bongo is the son of Omar Bongo, who was president from 1967 until his death in 2009.

 During his father's presidency, Bongo was Minister of Foreign Affairs from 1989 to 1991, represented Bongoville as a deputy in the National Assembly from 1991 to 1999, and was the Minister of National Defense from 1999 to 2009.
 After his father's death, Bongo was elected president in the 2009 presidential election, marking the first political dynasty in the country.
 He was reelected in 2016, with elections being marred by numerous irregularities, arrests, human rights violations and post-election protests and violence.

 On 30 August 2023, following the results of the general election, the military, led by Bongo's cousin Brice Oligui Nguema, ousted him from the presidency in a coup d'état due to lack of transparency in the election process and established a junta called the Committee for the Transition and Restoration of Institutions.
 He was briefly detained, then released.
-This effectively made Bongo the first Gabonese president not to die in service and has put an end to the long 56-year rule of the Bongo dynasty.
+This effectively made Bongo the first Gabonese president not to die in service.

-Early life and career
+Early life and education

-Birth

-Ali Bongo was born Alain-Bernard Bongo in Brazzaville, as the son of Albert-Bernard Bongo (later Omar Bongo Ondimba) and Josephine Kama (later Patience Dabany).
+Alain-Bernard Bongo was born in Brazzaville, as the son of Albert-Bernard Bongo (later Omar Bongo Ondimba) and Marie-Joséphine Kama (later Patience Dabany).
 His mother was 18 years old at the time of his birth.
 He was conceived 18 months before their marriage and there have been rumors of his being Bongo's adopted son, a claim that he dismisses.
-Alain-Bernard changed his name to Ali when he and his father converted to Islam in 1973.
+Alain-Bernard converted to Islam along with his father in 1973 and changed his name to Ali.
 In 2003, they both adopted the Obamba patronymic "Ondimba" in memory of Omar's father, Basile Ondimba.

-Education and music career

 Bongo was educated at a private school in Neuilly-sur-Seine, France, and then studied law at the Sorbonne.
 In 2018, he received an honorary doctorate of law degree from Wuhan University in China.
 In 1977, as Alain Bongo, he released a funk album, A Brand New Man, produced by Charles Bobbit.